Effective January 1, 2019, Mr. John Mascarin is the Integrity Commissioner for the Township of West Lincoln.

 Does the Integrity Commissioner investigate complaints about Township employees?

 The Integrity Commissioner does not have any authority over Township employees, including Town Council staff.
-The activities of the Integrity Commissioner relate to the Council Code of Conduct.
+The activities of the Integrity Commissioner relate to the Council Code of Conduct only.

 Can an anonymous complaint be filed?